microsoft/WindowsAppSDK-Samples/Samples/AppLifecycle/README.md

 #### GetActivatedEventArgs

 - Unpackaged apps: Fully usable.
 - Packaged apps: Usable, but these apps can also use the platform GetActivatedEventArgs.
 Note: the platform defines Windows.ApplicationModel.AppInstance whereas the Windows App SDK defines Microsoft.Windows.AppLifecycle.AppInstance, which are similar but different.
+Note also that while UWP apps can use the *ActivatedEventArgs classes (eg, FileActivatedEventArgs, LaunchActivatedEventArgs, and so on), apps that use the Windows App SDK AppLifecycle feature must use the interfaces not the classes (eg, IFileActivatedEventArgs, ILaunchActivatedEventArgs, and so on).
 - WinUi apps: WinUI's App.OnLaunched is given a Microsoft.UI.Xaml.LaunchActivatedEventArgs, whereas the platform GetActivatedEventArgs returns a Windows.ApplicationModel.IActivatedEventArgs, and the WindowsAppSDK GetActivatedEventArgs returns a Microsoft.Windows.AppLifecycle.AppActivationArguments object which can represent a platform LaunchActivatedEventArgs.

 #### RegisterForXXXActivation